thunlp/BERT-KPE/README.md

 - **Document-Level Keyphrase :** We select the spans with the highest probability P = Ps(ti) * Pe(tj) as the keyphrase spans.

-## CONTACT

-For any question, please contact **Si Sun** by email s-sun17@mails.tsinghua.edu.cn , we will try our best to solve.